metal-crow/Dark-Souls-1-Overhaul/README.md

 * Bug fix for invisible attacks after backstabs

 * Dead Angles and Ghost Hits are back, and made slighly more consistent
+This only affects you, the client.
+If you are playing with a non-mod user, they can dead angle you but you can't them.

 * Equipment (except weapons) can again be changed while in any animation